WRITING WITH TRANSITIONS: How to Keep Readers Close While Moving Them Through Time and Space by Sheila Bender

 Notes: The instructor will post each of the six weeks’ lessons with exercises and models at the opening of each week so students can work on generating that writing on their own time, at their own speed during the week.
 She will respond to posted work and questions within 48 hours so the writer can get started on revising.
 The class will use a private Google Group, to which the instructor will provide access and help learning the ropes.
 Please provide a Gmail address for the classroom use.

 ABOUT THE INSTRUCTOR: Sheila Bender, founder of WritingItReal.com, is the author of many books on writing, including the popular Writing Personal Essays: Shaping and Sharing Your Life Experience and Creative Writing DeMystified.
 Her memoir is entitled A New Theology: Turning to Poetry in a Time of Grief.
-Her book of poems is Behind Us the Way Grows Wider.
+Her newest book, Since Then: Poems and Short Prose will be available in spring 2022.
 She has been updating previously published books.
 Two of them are now available in print and digitally on Amazon and through bookstores: Writing in a Convertible with the Top Down, co-authored with Christi Killien Glover, and Sorrow’s Words: Writing Exercises to Heal Grief.
 As a writer, teacher and editor, she believes that writing so others understand our hearts and minds helps us understand ourselves, heal grief and sadness and grow.
-She is a frequent presenter at conferences and writers’ centers such as Centrum Foundation’s summer Port Townsend Writer’s Conference, the Whidbey Island’s writer’s conference workshops, the Writer’s Workshoppe in Port Townsend, WA, and the Kahini writing program’s writer’s workshops.
+She has presented at conferences and writers' centers including Centrum Foundation's summer Port Townsend Writer's Conference, the Whidbey Island's writer's conference workshops, the Writer's Workshoppe in Port Townsend, WA, and the Kahini writing program's writer's workshops and served as a Distinguished Lecturer in Poetry at Seattle University.

 Notes: Upon successful completion of payment, your name, email address, and contact info will be submitted to your instructor.